BA(Hons), MArch, Architect

 MA(Hons), DipArch, RIBA, Architect

-Roddy is one of three senior directors that make up our Practice Management Team, providing leadership to ensure that we deliver an excellent service for our clients and create high quality architecture.
+Roddy is one of our Practice Leaders, who provide leadership to ensure that we deliver an excellent service for our clients and create high quality architecture.
 He is a superb designer with boundless enthusiasm and energy.
 He has extensive experience of leading the design of buildings and masterplans, nationally and internationally, in a wide range of sectors.
 Roddy chairs design review panels for Architecture and Design Scotland.
 He lectures widely and in 2013 chaired juries for the RIBA Awards and the Cairngorm National Park Design Awards.

 Sahiba received her Bachelors at the University of Bath in 2009, graduating with first class honours.
 Whilst completing her final degree project she also organised and curated the School of Architecture's first roaming Degree Show, which was exhibited during July 2009 in London.
 She has previously worked at Batterham Matthews Design in Bath and DSDHA in London, on a wide range of commercial, residential and mixed-use projects.
 Sahiba first joined us in 2009 and returned in 2013 after completing her Masters at Cambridge, where she also worked at the Architects' Journal as part of their Sustainability Team.